Magnetic atoms with a large electric dipole moment: Abstract

 \section{Abstract}

 We experimentally show that an electric dipole moment of more than 1 Debye can be induced in the dysprosium (Dy) atom, in a long-lived state that is about 17513 cm$^{-1}$ above the ground state.
 This metastable state is part of a strongly coupled opposite-parity doublet.
 Using optically detected microwave spectroscopy in an atomic beam, we determine the approximately 1.12 cm$^{-1}$ doublet spacing for the five stable bosonic isotopes of Dy with kHz-level accuracy.
 From the shift of the microwave transition frequency in low electric fields (below 150 V/cm) and from optical spectra in high electric fields (up to 150 kV/cm), a reduced transition dipole moment of 7.65 $\pm$ 0.05 Debye between the doublet states is extracted.
 In high electric fields the doublet interacts with a third state at 17727 cm$^{-1}$, that connects to the ground state via an electric-dipole transition.
 The three-state Stark interaction enables preparation of Dy atoms in the metastable state via single-photon excitation from the ground state.
+Our work experimentally validates predicted characteristics of the opposite-parity doublet, and provides an effective route to the first doubly polar quantum gas of atoms.

 The introduction of laboratory-frame dipole moments in atomic and molecular systems is associated with rich and interesting physics.
 In particular, long-range and anisotropic dipole-dipole interactions enable the realization of new phases of matter \cite{Lahaye2009, Baranov2012} and deterministic entanglement generation for quantum computing \cite{Holland2023,Bao2023, Picard2025, Ruttley2025}.
 There is a growing interest in systems for which both large electric and magnetic dipole moments are available, since this allows for an interplay of interactions that can be tuned with independent static fields \cite{Micheli2006, Finelli2024}.